dominikpanzer/cacamber-BDD-for-ABAP/README.md

 # Cacamber - the BDD-Framework for ABAP

 Hi!
 Cacamber makes it possible for you to run BDD-style tests in a SAP-system.
 [Behavior driven development](https://en.wikipedia.org/wiki/Behavior-driven_development) is an agile approach to software development.
 It focusses on collaboration through a common language between the customer and developers, testers etc. by defining examples which describe the behavior of a software system in a natural language.
 This language has a specific format and is called [Gherkin](https://cucumber.io/docs/gherkin/).
-In English when using the [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) it looks like this:
+When using the [ubiquitous language](https://martinfowler.com/bliki/UbiquitousLanguage.html) it looks like this:
 ```
 Feature: Discount calculation